arduino/docs-content/content/arduino-cloud/02.features/09.advanced-chart/advanced-chart.md

 As an example, the widget below shows the illuminance (LUX) recorded via the **MKR ENV Shield**, the `light` variable.

-Here, we can see that sunset occured around 18.00 (6PM), and sunrise sometime around 07.00 (7AM).
+Here, we can see that sunset occurred around 18.00 (6PM), and sunrise sometime around 07.00 (7AM).

 ![Light tracking.](assets/light-tracking.png)